kattelles/data_structures_and_algos/README.md

 ## Ring Buffer

 The Ring Buffer is an optimization of the Dynamic Array.
-By keeping track of a start_idx an using modulus to find the index, the RB allows for shifting and unshifting in constant time.
+By keeping track of a start_idx and using modulus to find the index, the RB allows for shifting and unshifting in constant time.

 | API           | BigO
 | --------------|--------------|